-Home > Politics essays > To what extent did the FARC take advantage of the black market in Colombia in order to carry out and eventually achieve their Marxist/Leninist political goals
+Home > Politics essays > The FARC / black market in Colombia, Marxist/Leninist political goals

 Essay details and download: